Do you need a dose of Kevin Peraza BMX videos in your life?

 What’s even crazier is that I don’t even know what some of the stuff he does are called.
 (Or the trick is too long to describe, so I won’t.)

 But that’s okay.
-I’ll just rewatch the Con Todo project for Vans one more time and try to figure it out.
+I’ll rewatch the Con Todo project for Vans again and try to figure it out.

 But my favorite is probably the semi-180 to luc-e stall to 180 lookback out – what?